Khushi-agarwal/Khushi-agarwal/README.md

 <h3 align="center">An Open-source Enthusiast</h3>

+-  🔭 I'm currently a participant of LGM-SOC'21
--  🔭 I’m currently a participant of GSSoC'21
+-  🔭 I was a participant of GSSoC'21
 - 🌱 I’m currently learning **Competitive programming,Android Development,Web Development.**